 This is a journey of one-man raised in Ukraine, then part of Soviet Union of Russian Republics, and trained to serve in the Soviet Navy during the Cold War.
 Ayzin’s hopes and aspirations for the Winds of Freedom are to work for Peace around the world.

-two full-length symphonies in an effort to change the world?
+How many private citizens do you know who commissioned two full-length symphonies in an effort to change the world?

-First, 18-months after the January 1986 Challenger Space Shuttle explosion, came the amazingly moving tribute to those brave explorers of space and then, in 1991, with the Chernobyl nuclear meltdown disaster and a hot Cold War providing fresh motivation, the Winds of Freedom Symphony was released celebrating Man’s Timeless Quest for Peace & Freedom.
+First, 18-months after the January 1986 Challenger Space Shuttle explosion, came the moving tribute to those brave explorers of space and then, in 1991, with the Chernobyl nuclear meltdown disaster and a hot Cold War providing fresh motivation, the Winds of Freedom Symphony was released celebrating Man’s Timeless Quest for Peace & Freedom.

 The WOF program is a dazzling symphony of music set against breathtaking historical footage of the defining moments of our century, and words from world leaders and celebrities of our times, together in a magnificent multi-media presentation dedicated to peace among all nations and peoples.
-It is a synthesis of music, vision, performance and humanity celebrating the spirit of hope, courage and cultural harmony.
+It is a synthesis of music, vision, performance, and humanity celebrating the spirit of hope, courage and cultural harmony.

-Alex Ayzin has brought together a combination of efforts from a diverse group of international talents to communicate the shared goals of peace and freedom.
+Alex Ayzin’s has brought together a combination of efforts from a diverse group of international talents to communicate the shared goals of peace and freedom.
 Emilian Sichkin’s brilliant eight-part symphony allows for numerous multi-media versions to be created depending on the news of the day.